CULTofBEETROOT/GnuPG_25519_unattended_Master_and_Sub_4dummies/README.md

 a) The scripts have to be run in the order lister : FIRST, then SECOND, then THIRD (do not skip when a step fails)

-b) if you eg. have these 3 files in your    Downloads    directory :
+b) step FIRST, if you eg. have these 3 files in your    Downloads    directory :

 bash /home/$USER/Downloads/FIRST_GnuPG_2p5+_required.sh

-c) step to is started in root mode with :
+c) step SECOND is started in root mode with :

 bash /home/$USER/Downloads/SECOND_create_usbkey_LUKS_toKeepGnuPGKeys.sh